PervazGolrang/Project3-Multi-WAN_with_Multi-VRF_Failover/enhancements/05_DHCP_Relay_and_AAA.md

 ---

 ## 4. Notes
-- No Linux or external tools are required
 - All services are simulated with routers
 - DHCP is scoped per VRF using relay and subnet targeting
 - RADIUS server is simulated using local username + VTY policy